 A sudden stop motorcycle accident may cause serious injuries and damages to a motorcyclist since they are forcefully colliding onto a vehicle.
 Despite wearing protective gear, a sudden stop crash can still be deadly.
-If you were a victim of a motorcycle accident, our experienced personal injury attorneys at West Coast Trial Lawyers will help you get the justice you deserve.

 If you have been involved in a sudden stop motorcycle accident, you could have a personal injury claim.
 Depending on the circumstances, you may be entitled to claim compensation for any damage done to you.
-At West Coast Trial Lawyers, our motorcycle accident attorneys have helped several clients with cases just like yours obtain fair compensation for their injuries.
+At West Coast Trial Lawyers, our California motorcycle accident attorneys have helped several clients with cases just like yours obtain fair compensation for their injuries.

 Although motorcycle accidents are generally very dangerous affairs, sudden stop incidents can be even more dangerous.
 A sudden stop motorcycle accident can occur in two ways.